 absorbing characteristics unmatched by metal.

-Starting in the 1 8 th century, cast-iron lathe beds began to displace
+Starting in the 18th century, cast-iron lathe beds began to displace

 wood.
 Cast iron is a good bed material because it is stable and has excel